hellocodeco/exist-api-docs/docs/reference/object_types.md

 ## Insights

 Insights are interesting events found within the user's data.
-These are not triggered by the user but generated automatically if the values for an attribute fits an insight type's criteria.
+These are not triggered by the user but generated automatically if the values for an attribute fit an insight type's criteria.
 Typically these fall into a few categories: day-level events, for example, yesterday was the highest or lowest steps value in however many days; and week and month-level events, like summaries of total steps walked for the month.
 If an insight is relevant to a specific day it will contain a `target_date` value.

 Insights have a priority where `1` is highest and means real-time, `2` is day-level, `3` is week, and `4` is month.